 That, ladies and gentlemen, is the reason your butts are in those seats, believe it or not.
 During my two-hour sentence of watching this film, one thing became clear.
 Disney could not care less about how these Marvel movies turn out.
 The profits they’re making off this cyclical mediocrity is absurd.
 Although Disney seems to care a great deal about their original stories, Marvel movies appear to function more like residual luxuries than essential assets.
 This is common rich-kid behavior.
 The MCU is not their baby.
 It’s their toy.
 To be fair, though, Marvel would have gone under if not for Disney stepping in to save them.
 In that regard, I am thankful because I do enjoy Marvel movies.
 However, the drop-off in quality since their acquisition of the franchise is inexcusable.
 These films have so much potential.
 And yet they receive insufficient attention in spite of their lofty budgets.

 Here, Larson and Samuel L. Jackson attempt to salvage any charm from this laughable script.
 When I say laughable, I don’t mean funny.
 The dialogue in Captain Marvel detours the plot rather than progressing it quite often.
 They force pun-centric exchanges down the ears of the viewer, praying for a chuckle.
 And without villainous conflict this story shrivels out of existence before the midpoint.
 Every fight looks staged.
-Every character is either melodramatic or robotic.
+Every character is melodramatic or robotic.
 Except for Jackson, of course.
 He is who he is.
 But even his contributions were forgettable.
 There is no attention to detail!
-Disney has no incentive to try harder because we are going to see these movies regardless.
+Disney has no incentive to try harder because we will see these movies, regardless.
 Right?
 That seems to be the case.
 As you can tell, it makes me sick to my stomach.
 As fans, we deserve more than the scrap meat off the bone.
 We deserve relatable characters with relatable flaws.

 Across two dull hours, this trio of screenwriters failed to acknowledge the humanity of Captain Marvel.
 Her mere flaw was that she forgot who she was.
 Are y’all serious?
 The message behind this film is ludicrous to me.
 Carol Danvers is the Earthbound identity of Captain Marvel.
 That is, before the plane she and her superior were testing crash landed at the hands of an alien race.
 The Kree people shot them down and snatched Danvers following an energy core explosion.
 The core’s power went into Carol when she destroyed it.
 So, the Kree decided it was best that she never knew who she was prior to the blast.
 They raised her as one of their own, keeping her true identity from her.
 This goes on and on, she finds out they’ve been lying this whole time, then she teams up with shape-shifters who she thought were the bad guys.